The print copy of this issue of Science in School has a mass of nearly a quarter of a kilogram. But do you know how a kilogram is defined?

 Science in School is published by EIROforum, a collaboration between eight of Europe’s largest inter-governmental scientific research organisations.
 This article reviews some of the latest news from the EIROforum members (EIROs).

 Why does meiosis so often go wrong?
 And what are the consequences?

-New surfactants can be collected and re-used simply by switching a magnetic field on and off.
+With the use of detergents and other surfactants on the rise, the resulting pollution is worrying.
+One answer: surfactants that can be collected and re-used simply by switching a magnetic field on and off.

 Learn how to use research articles in your science lessons.